 Hair Removal Methods

 1) Electrolysis (inserting a needle into each hair follicle one at a time followed by an electric spark to burn out the follicle).

 2) Light source devices like lasers, infrared light and intense pulse light with wavelengths above 770 nm, is recognized as the most versatile for hair removal and offer the only method for permanent hair reduction.

 Types of Light Based and Laser Technologies

-However, pulse light system and any lasers that emits wavelength above 770 nm, is recognized as the most effective for hair removal.
+However, pulse light system and any lasers that emits wavelength above 770 nm, is recognised as the most effective for hair removal.

-These light-based teachnolgies work best on light-skinned, dark-haired individuals because dark pigments in the surrounding skin cannot absorb the light they emit.
+These light-based technologies work best on light-skinned, dark-haired individuals because dark pigments in the surrounding skin cannot absorb the light they emit.

 Light source devices with longer wavelengths, such as the Nd:YAG lasers, Diode Lasers and Sharplight, Cutera have the ability to treat darker skin types including Indian and African-American skin.

-When laser or pulse-light is fired to the skin, a low-energy beam is emited and absorbed by dark pigment (melanin) present in the shaft of the hair follicles.
-Since hair grow in 3 cycle of hair growth, repeated treatments are necessary to acheive permanent hair reduction.
+When laser or pulse-light is fired to the skin, a low-energy beam is emitted and absorbed by dark pigment (melanin) present in the shaft of the hair follicles.
+Since hair grow in 3 cycle of hair growth, repeat treatments are necessary to achieve permanent hair reduction.